GalleryPal

 3. Buttons that reveal details and directions

-4. “Locate me” button that centers the user’s location
+4. “Locate me” button that centers the user’s location on the map

 Must See